Chronic Non-Specific Low Back Pain – Control Impairment

-Your physiotherapists will designed a motor control programme that aims to change the behavior of the muscles to improve stability and awareness of the lumbo-pelvic region.
+Your physiotherapists will design a motor control programme that aims to change the behaviour of the muscles to improve stability and awareness of the lumbopelvic region.
 This is different from a strength conditioning programme, where you want to increase the strength of the muscles.

 Behavioral interventions, manual therapy including joint mobilisations and manipulations as well as soft tissue release will be used together with the motor control programme to improve joint movement.
 If there is a deficit, this will help facilitate and restore muscle balance to improve activation of the targeted muscles.
 Whenever necessary, electrophysical agents will be used for temporary pain relief.

 Experiencing back pain?
 Click here to find out more about physiotherapy for back pain relief and how Core Concepts can help